MODM Clinical Database Management

 Corporate social responsibility: protecting workers and the environment

-Safety data sheets and classification of hazardous substances and products: key elements of CSR
+Safety Data Sheets and classification of hazardous substances and products: key elements of CSR

 Teaching methods: